magland/mcwrap/README.md

 ## Common pitfalls (in case something crashes)

+* It is very important that your array dimensions are correct.
+MCWRAP will check the inputs at run time to see if the matlab variable dimensions match your specification.
+However, it cannot check whether the internal function call is expecting those dimensions.
+If not, there could be an out-of-bounds memory access segmentation fault.

 * Be sure to declare complex variables with the "COMPLEX" keyword!
 For example, in the above example you could use:
 ```fortran
 C    MCWRAP [ COMPLEX y_output[1, N] ] = square_it( COMPLEX x_input[1, N] )